Kray-G/kinx/README.md

 I guess almost all programmers want a lightweight scripting language with C style syntax because it is simple, easy, and familier to them.
+C style syntax is the most fitting in the programmer's hand, I guess.

 Any other languages are also all good solution, but for me...